kaych26/theWeatherGenie/README.md

 ---------------------
   POST MVP:
 ---------------------
-POST MVP: If time allows, I like to do more CSS styling to make the webpage with more professional appearance.
+POST MVP: If time allows, I like to do the following:

+1. CSS styling to make the webpage with more professional appearance.
+2. Add counter to track the number of website visiters.

 ---------------------
 SWOT Analysis